 - Research the competition: This research involves examining competitors’ social media networks and what pain points they solve for their target audience.

-- Leverage existing data: You already have a customer base, and that data is valuable – look at how you’re currently building and managing relationships and where your customer base spends most of their time.
+- Leverage existing data: You already have a customer base, and that data is valuable – look at how you’re currently building and managing relationships and where your customer base spends most of its time.

 Step Two: Number Crunching